ccao-data/people/.gitlab/issue_templates/pre-onboarding.md

 - [x] This task is complete.

+If a task does not apply to you, please mark it anyways so we can track the progress of this issue.
 If you have a question at any point, please feel free to comment on this issue ticket.
 Commenting will generate an automated email, and we will help resolve your problem.

 ## Working Remotely

-The CCAO Data Department is currently working hybrid.
+The CCAO Data Department is currently working on a hybrid schedule.
 We are in-office on Wednesday and Thursday and remote the rest of the week.
 In order to work with our department, you will need:

-- A personal computer with a microphone
 - A relatively fast internet connection
 - A quiet, comfortable workspace at home

-You may find the following helpful to have, though they are not required:

-- A web camera
-- A web conferencing light

-## Tasks for New Hire to Complete
+The CCAO will provide you with a laptop.
+You may take this laptop home OR use your personal machine.
+More information about machine setup will be provided in a separate onboarding issue ticket.

+## GitLab Setup

 - [ ] You will need a [GitLab](https://gitlab.com/) account.
 If you do not already have one, create a free [GitLab](https://gitlab.com/) account using your personal email address.
 - [ ] Log in to [GitLab](https://gitlab.com/) and comment on this issue ticket to let us know your username.
-- [ ] Upload a photo to your GitLab profile so we can associate a face with your name.

 Please note that your GitLab account can persist after your employment/internship has ended and can be a valuable resource in your career.
 Your work will mostly be public, so please take a moment to review [GitLab's communication guidelines](https://about.gitlab.com/handbook/communication/#effective--responsible-communication-guidelines).
 You may also want to explore GitLab to familiarize yourself with the platform.
 The CCAO's GitLab group can be found [here](https://gitlab.com/ccao-data-science---modeling).

+## Tasks for New Hire to Complete

-If you are a new (not returning) intern or employee, please complete the following forms:
+The CCAO's Human Resources department should contact you with a list of documents they require.
+If you are a new (not returning) intern or employee, the following forms must be completed:

 - [ ] The HR department needs copies of certain documents in order to complete your [I-9 Form](/forms/new-hire/2.%20USCIS%20Form%20I-9.pdf).
 See page 3 of the I-9 for a list of acceptable documents.
 In order to work at the CCAO, you must be authorized to work in the United States.
 - [ ] [CCAO Employee Information](/forms/new-hire/1.%20Employee%20Personal%20Information%20Form.pdf)